amadejpapez/ApplSec/README.md

 ### How does the bot interact with Twitter?
-The bot is using a Python library called __Tweepy__, which enables communication between Python code and Twitter API.
-You can find more about Tweepy on their [official page](https://www.tweepy.org/) or on their [GitHub repository](https://github.com/tweepy/tweepy).
+The bot is using a Python library called [Tweepy](https://www.tweepy.org/), which enables communication between the bot and Twitter.

 ### How does the bot run automatically every day?
-Currently I am using a website called __PythonAnywhere__.
-PythonAnywhere has a feature called Tasks which enables you to upload your Python code and set the time when you want it to be executed.
-You can find more about PythonAnywhere on their [official page](https://www.pythonanywhere.com/).
+I am using a website called [PythonAnywhere](https://www.pythonanywhere.com/).
+PythonAnywhere has a feature called Tasks, which enables you to upload your Python code and set the time when you want to run it.
 <br>

 ## 😇 Got any ideas?
-The bot is often updated as new ideas appear - and new issues as it using regex to get information from Apple website, so the bot needs regular following and updating.
+The bot is often updated as new ideas appear - and new issues as the bot using regex to grab information, so the bot needs often updating.
 If you have any ideas for the bot, feel free to message me.
 <br><br>

 *Apple, Apple logo, iCloud, watchOS, tvOS and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.*